schaefferp/amd_gamestream/README.md

 You want to rock your epic 4k HDR 120 Hz OLED in the living room and squeeze every bit of power from your computer through your gigabit LAN ?

+Software-only solution, no dummy HDMI plug.
+No EDID flashing.

 Here is a little how-to DIY stream.

 ## What is needed